Last updated on 29 March 2021

 Get up from your office chair every now and then to interact with your colleagues in person instead of via email.
-Besides work matters, talk about things that stimulate your interest, such as politics or religion, or trade funny stories.
-Doctors say that we are social creatures, and engaging in conversation is a strong behavioural stimulator.
+Besides work matters, take an interest in your colleagues’ wellbeing or trade funny stories.
+Having a laugh can boost energy levels.
 Even introverts get a mood boost from social contact.
 Interacting with those around you and engaging in conversation will get your mind moving and make you feel more energised.

 Get some sun

 Research shows that sunlight exposure triggers the brain’s release of serotonin, a hormone associated with boosting mood, while reducing the production of excess melatonin, a hormone which makes you feel sleepy.
 Try to spend at least 30 minutes a day outside in the sun.
 Aside from its mood-boosting effects, daylight can also help you sleep better at night.
 Early morning light is said to help reset your biological clock each day – it tells your brain to wake up when you need to, and keeps your biological clock on track so that you can get to sleep at night.

 Breathing deeply shuttles more oxygen to various parts of your body, which can improve circulation and boost your dipping energy levels.
 While you’re seated, place your hands over your stomach and breathe into your tummy so that your hands rise and fall with your breath.
 Breathe in deeply through your nose and let your belly push your hand out.
 Then breathe out through your mouth, with your lips pursed as if you were whistling.
 Do this for 10 full breaths.
 Deep breathing also decreases stress and anxiety, which in turn helps to boost your immune system, keeping you healthy and strong.